tolauwae/phd-thesis/src/remote/remote.typ

 // code snippets
 #import "../../lib/util.typ": line, range, code, snippet, circled, algorithm, semantics
 #import "../../lib/fonts.typ": monospace, small, script, monot
+#import "../../lib/class.typ": note, theorem, proofsketch

 // reduction rules
-#import "@preview/curryst:0.3.0"
+#import "@preview/curryst:0.5.0"

 In order to investigate future debugging techniques for microcontrollers, within our own formal framework as outlined in the previous chapter, we needed a virtual machine that could run on microcontrollers, and that supported a language that was easily formalised.
 Luckily, earlier work at Ghent University, developed just such a virtual machine, called WARDuino.

 However, the original work was limited to a proof of concept, and many of the promises of the new WebAssembly-based approach to programming microcontrollers were not fully realised.
 In this chapter we present a more complete version of WARDuino, developed as part of this dissertation.
+We will discuss the full range of features and benefits of the new approach to programming microcontrollers proposed by WARDuino.
-However, the main focus of this chapter is the formalisation of the remote debugger, and asynchronous code in the virtual machine. // todo 3 components? also include primitives? -> rename to actions
+However, the main focus of this chapter remains the formalisation of the _remote debugger_, atomic _actions_ for I/O operations, and _asynchronous code_ in the virtual machine.
-These two components will be crucial for developing our advanced out-of-place and multiverse debugging techniques.
+These three components will be crucial for developing our advanced out-of-place and multiverse debugging techniques.

-== Challenges
+== Challenges of Programming Microcontrollers

 Recent advances in microcontroller technology have enabled everyday objects (things) to be connected through the internet.
 Smart lamps, smart scales, smart ovens and refrigerators have all become commodity devices which are connected through the internet, making up the Internet of Things (IoT).
 This is largely thanks to microcontrollers—small and energy efficient computers—becoming very cheap.
 However, the drawbacks of microcontrollers are their limited processing power and memory size.
 Furthermore, microcontrollers typically do not run a full-fledged operating system @vansickle01, but instead run statically compiled firmware, or a tiny real-time operating system (RTOS) @tan09@hambarde14@de23 specialized for microcontrollers.
 Due to these differences and the resource constraints of the underlying hardware, developing software for microcontrollers differs significantly from conventional computer programming, where these severe constraints do not exist to the same degree.
 In this chapter we seek to close this gap, and focus on the following six major challenges unique to IoT development.